andreasvarga/MatrixPencils.jl/README.md

 * **peigvals** Computation of the finite and infinite eigenvalues.
 * **pzeros** Computation of the finite and infinite (Smith) zeros.

+**Some applications to structured linear matrix pencils of the form [A-λE B; C D]**

+* ***spkstruct**  Determination of the complete Kronecker structure
+* **sprank**  Determination of the normal rank
+* **speigvals**  Computation of the finite and infinite eigenvalues
+* **spzeros**  Computation of the finite and infinite (Smith) zeros

 A complete list of implemented functions is available [here](https://sites.google.com/site/andreasvargacontact/home/software/matrix-pencils-in-julia).

 ## Future plans

-The collection of tools will be extended by adding new functionality, such as tools for the manipulation of regular pencils (e.g., reduction to block-diagonal structures), manipulation of structured linear pencils with application to polynomial and rational matrices, etc.
+The collection of tools will be extended by adding new functionality, such as tools for the manipulation of regular pencils (e.g., reduction to a block-diagonal structure, eigenvalue assignment), manipulation of structured linear pencils arising from the linearization of polynomial and rational matrices (e.g., computation of strong linearizations), etc.